CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── petscan        <- Data from third party sources "PetScan".
+│   ├── petscan        <- Immutable datasets from third party sources "PetScan".
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for "Survival Analysis" .
 │   └── raw            <- The original, immutable data dump.